 Problems arise when students bring articles to school which are hazardous to the safety of others, or which interfere in some way with school procedures.
-Items such as the following should be left at home: cameras, IPODS, IPADS, MP3 players, cell phones, cell phone watches, wearable devices, tablets, headphones, laser pointers, or any audio-visual device. eReaders will be permitted for academic purposes only.
+While students may possess personal communication devices (PCDs) in school, the use is a privilege.
+The student must adhere to any additional guidelines which the classroom teacher or building personnel may require.
+The use of PCD may in no way disrupt or distract from the learning environment.
+PCDs include computers, tablets (e.g., iPads and similar devices), electronic readers ("e-readers", e.g., Kindles and similar devices), cell phones, smartphones, iPods, and/or other wearable web-enabled devices of any type.
+PCD's will be permitted in the classroom for academic purposes only.
 Classroom use will be at the discretion of individual classroom teachers.

-Students will use the device appropriately.
-Upon entering the building, students still in possession of these items are expected to secure them in their assigned school lockers.
-Electronic devices should be turned OFF and kept out of sight the entire school day.
-Any student using an electronic device to record on school property or at a school event will have the device confiscated.
-All recorded items will be erased before the device is returned to the student or parent.
+Students will use the device appropriately at all times.
+Using a PCD to capture, record and/or transmit audio and/or pictures/video of an individual without proper consent is considered an invasion of privacy and is not permitted.
+Any student using an electronic device to record on school property or at a school event will have the device confiscated

 Improper use of electronic media will be reported to law enforcement agencies and may result in violation of criminal laws.

-The school is not responsible for the theft, loss, or damage that may occur if these items are brought to school.
+The school is not responsible for the theft, loss or damage that may occur if these items are brought to school.
 Administration will support an investigation when parents file a police report.
 Students are not permitted to carry flower or balloon bouquets.
 The school will not accept or make deliveries of these items.
 Failure to turn over a prohibited article to staff or administration will result in an out-of-school suspension for insubordination.
-(EMIS Code 18)
+(EMIS Code 18).

-1st Offense: Article will be confiscated and returned to the:
+1st Offense: Item will be confiscated and returned to the

-- A. Parent or guardian - B. Student, at the discretion of the assistant principal, if a parent or guardian is unable to retrieve the
+- A) Parent or guardian - B) Student, at the discretion of the assistant principal, if a parent or guardian is unable to retrieve the item